 SMC: That’s great you feel so at home and have easily made friends, I’m sure that helps a lot with the adjustment.
-If there was any advice you could give yourself before your first travel nursing assignment what would it be?
+If there was any advice you could give yourself before your first travel nursing contract what would it be?

 SH: Be open-minded and listen to new ideas and different ways of doing things, it will save you stress and anxiety, and give you a positive attitude when adjusting to a new area.

 SMC: Great advice.
 So my final question is… where would you like your next travel nursing contract be?